-Plum season has arrived again in California… or at least the season for wild plums has arrived.
+June is plum season in California… or at least the season for wild plums.
 Every year is of course a little different, but for us plum time is normally from mid-June until early July.
 It all depends on how hot it’s been, and whether or not our area has been blessed with late rains.
-This year’s been reasonably hot, but very dry, so the plums came early.

 Almost every part of the United States has some sort of wild plum, or at least something similar within the larger prunus family, which includes things like peaches and cherries and apricots.
 Finding your very own wild plum trees can be something of a treasure hunt.
 The easiest way to locate them is to scout in early spring, when the trees are in bloom.
 Why so early?
 You might think it’d be plenty easy to spot a plum tree loaded with so much scarlet fruit it looks like a Christmas tree.